~ 5 MIN READ

 ClearPoint’s strategy map software cleanly integrates your map into a Balanced Scorecard framework, blending appealing graphics with layers of important information.
 Add your company colors and logo, display objectives in a graphic style, and incorporate visuals into every element of your strategy map.
 You can integrate all these design elements into your map and still retain the ability to have dynamic RAG status updates and one-click access to details.
 Yes, your map will look a lot better...and you don’t have to sacrifice any functionality.
 The best part?
 Your map will be more readable and useful to your organization.

 Ready to see how much better your maps can be in ClearPoint?
-Fill out the form to the right to get a tour.
+Fill out the form below to get a sample map built in ClearPoint.
 If you’re still information-gathering, keep reading to learn more about ClearPoint’s strategy map software, as well as how to determine if your current mapping technology is failing you.

 ClearPoint’s Strategy Map Creator